 E-commerce isn’t a death-sentence-in-waiting for distributors (as long as you maneuver change the right way).
 Distributors who embrace digital are actually likely to see huge benefits as spending increases for omni-channel customers (and many are already seeing success).

 Ultimately, thriving in an increasingly digital age is not a question of offline versus online or price versus customer experience.
 It’s about the making your workforce more efficient and your business more streamlined by treating digitization as a tool rather than viewing it as a roadblock.

 Want some more tips on how distributors can execute the strongest B2B omnichannel strategy in 2019?
-Join our upcoming webinar on November 15th (Register here).
+Watch the on-demand video of our latest webinar for distributors (Available here).